-Hunched over the gentle stream of city lights was the moon that appeared to be like a half inserted coin in the sky.
-Long strands of thin-after-rain-clouds rippled across, while an aero plane cuts through the waves skillfully like a zipper opening.
+Hunched over the gentle stream of city lights was the moon that appeared to be like a half-inserted coin in the sky.
+Long strands of thin after-rain clouds rippled across, while an airplane cuts through the waves skillfully like a zipper opening.
 She lay on her side against the linoleum floor under the heft of indifference.
 For a moment she has chosen to be holed up inside her delicate shell, cut off from lucid reality that requires any human interaction.

 Friends gathered outside waiting to greet her merrily.
-The relatives appalled her, let alone the godparents who endlessly find pleasure in dispensing unsolicited life advices and religious blessings.
+The relatives appalled her, let alone the godparents who endlessly find pleasure in dispensing unsolicited life advice and religious blessings.

 Surprisingly in her world, the poignant stillness of the quiet night was immensely deafening.
 It was the anthem she was looking for, all along.
 Her gaze was tentative, hopping from one constellation to another, across the glittered night canvas, as she is now beginning to feel saintly and light.

 She drowsed a little but began contemplating within a fleeting thought.
 But it had become trite, so as her body wearing down.
 She reached for her glass and took a sip.

 The drink was bland, almost tasteless.
 “Of course, this was from the other side after all” she concluded.

 Staggering, she stood up and rested her forehead against the pane.
 She relished how sublime the evening was as she also counted how many satellites crossed over her.
 And just across the willow trees, boats bounced in rhythmic motion above the waters, occasionally slapping against the dock.
 And in the faraway distance to the west, she tried to make out the outlines of the highways and train lines.
 She did all these, taking her time filling in the void.

 Then suddenly, like how bad news always comes unannounced, the heavy timber door swung open bringing in from behind an intruder in its shapeless form.